UniOfGreenwich/ELEE1146_Exercises/content/Kotlin/Lab_4/Lab_4.md

   }
   ```
-- You should be able to auto complete by pressing the **Tab key**
+- You should be able to auto-complete by pressing the **Tab key**
-- Else you will need to add the following in side this new method:
+- Else you will need to add the following inside this new method:
   ```kt
   override fun onNothingSelected(parent: AdapterView<*>?) {
             }